-Youth Leadership – Ongoing topics for leadership development provided virtually; opportunities to lead virtual activities for school aged children; support for other issues as needs arise.
+Youth Leadership – Ongoing topics for leadership development provided virtually; opportunities to lead virtual activities for school aged children and support for other issues as needs arise.

-Youth Employment Program: FREE for unemployed youth ages 15 to 30 – 100% Online – Participate from the safety and comfort of your home – 20 week paid program (8 weeks online training and 12 weeks work placement) – start date May 11, 2020 – For more information email: firstname.lastname@example.org or call: 236-889-4065.
+Youth Employment Program: FREE for unemployed youth ages 15 to 30 – 100% Online – Participate from the safety and comfort of your home – 14 week paid program (6 weeks online training and 8 weeks work placement) – For more information please visit: https://burnabynh.ca/get-involved_youth/ or email: firstname.lastname@example.org or call: 236-889-4065.

 Responsive Neighbourhood Small Grants – New program available to community residents wanting to organize a Virtual Gathering.
-Applications can be submitted from April 15 to July 30.
+Applications can be submitted beginning April 15 with a closing date to be determined.
 Apply on-line at www.neighbourhoodsmallgrants.ca/blog/new-responsive-nsg-grant/ or email firstname.lastname@example.org for more information.

 Hours: Monday to Friday – 9:30 am to 4:30 pm